-Behind Meet and Code are the founding partners SAP, Haus des Stiftens gGmbH, TechSoup Europe with the respective country partners of the TechSoup Europe network.
-In 2020, the German Federal Ministry of the Interior, Building and Community (BMI) became part of the project as a partner in the framework of the German EU presidency and beyond, focusing on EU countries.
-SAP and BMI enable Meet and Code through financial support and providing resources for nonprofits.
-Haus des Stiftens gGmbH is responsible for the initiative, for the selection of the projects in Germany, Austria and Switzerland, as well as general management of the project.
+Behind Meet and Code are the founding partners SAP, Haus des Stiftens Unternehmen & Non-Profits gGmbH, and TechSoup Europe with the respective country partners of the TechSoup Europe network.
+SAP enables Meet and Code through financial support and providing resources for nonprofits.
+Haus des Stiftens Unternehmen & Non-Profits gGmbH is responsible for the initiative, for the selection of the projects in Germany, Austria and Switzerland, as well as general management of the project.
 TechSoup Europe coordinates the funding and operations by the responsible managing country partners of the TechSoup Europe network.
 TechSoup Europe partners are responsible for coordinating the initiative and selecting the events to be supported in their respective countries.
 Meet and Code was co-developed by Haus des Stiftens and SAP.

-Organisations interested in applying for a Meet and Code grant must first register with Meet and Code and have their status as a charitable non-profit organisation validated.
-This validation will be performed by the TechSoup Europe network partner in the applicant organisation’s country.
+Organizations interested in applying for a Meet and Code grant must first register with Meet and Code and have their status as a charitable non-profit organization validated.
+This validation will be performed by the TechSoup Europe network partner in the applicant organization's country.

-Authorised representatives of the organisation must provide details of their organisation and enter a detailed description of the event idea and valid contact details.
-Each organisation is entitled to submit more than one event idea, provided it involves significantly different projects.
+Authorized representatives of the organization must provide details of their organization and enter a detailed description of the event idea and valid contact details.
+Each organization is entitled to submit more than one event idea, provided it involves significantly different projects.

-By submitting an ideas the applicant agrees that each approved and sponsored event idea will be automatically published on the website www.meet-and-code.org and visible for all users.
+By submitting an idea the applicant agrees that each approved and sponsored event idea will be automatically published on the website www.meet-and-code.org and visible for all users.

 The following basic criteria apply for the event idea:

 Eligible applicants: Only charitable organizations can submit their ideas via their country Meet and Code Website.